rifaterdemsahin/SonarQube/8_Packing/2_scripts/scenes/scenes/scene10-advanced-analysis-configuration.md

 Mention the scene number and tell the audience about:

 Integrating SonarQube with your CI/CD pipeline is crucial for automated quality checks.
 In this scene, we'll learn how to set up SonarQube analysis in popular CI/CD platforms and automate your quality checks.

+### Script for Course Creator
+- Mention scene 10 and introduce the key points

+### Script for Instructor Read
+- Read the following script while recording:
+- "Welcome to Scene 10 of our SonarQube course. introduce the key points"

 <div style="position: fixed; bottom: 20px; right: 20px; text-align: right;">